 However, I personally did not experience anything like that.
 In fact, when I claimed a refund for my testing account, NordVPN refunded me my complete amount within 2 weeks.

-NordVPN review based on Reddit
+NordVPN review Reddit

 Now let’s check out what Reddit has to say about NordVPN.